kksgandhi/personal_site/generalizing statements.md

 #coherentism
 [[politics]]

-Many political statements are of the form: X group causes Y
--   Teachers create an environment for students to learn
--   Muslims commit terrorism
--   Capitalists encourage consumerism as an opioid for the horrors of capitalism

-These statements are all structured the same way, but are vastly different in meaning.
-Potential meanings:

--   Most members of group X actively do Y
--   Some members of group X actively do Y
--   Members of group X are associated with Y
--   Members of group X benefit from Y
--   Members of group X create a culture where Y is common
+Do Muslims commit terrorism?
+Do republicans sabotage public education?
+Do companies encourage consumerism?

+When you say things like that, what do you mean?
+That most members of the group actively do what you're saying?
+That only some of them do?
+That they're associated with the action?
+Benefit from it?
+Create a culture where it's common?

 Saying "X group does Y" is a weasel statement, it allows you to not fully form your argument, instead relying on the listener to interpret it as they like and ignore any weeds they might have caught if you had been more explicit.
 Of course listeners will find fewer flaws with an argument they interpreted themselves.

-#todo connect with intent?
-What is the intention of systems?
-Can systems have an intention?
+This kind of weaseling reminds me a bit of [[system anthropomorphization]].